 Found by Steven Craig in the Linlithgow area.
 Maddiston Brickworks, Muiravonside, Stirlingshire. . . . .

 Maddiston Brickworks, Muiravonside, Stirlingshire.

 17/03/1892 – Edinburgh Evening News – Brickmaker wanted – Also smart girl, about 16.
-Contract may be made with steady man.
+A contract may be made with a steady man.
 Maddiston Brickworks, Polmont Station.

 1893 – Hugh Peden, Maddiston.

 01/06/1895 – Falkirk Herald – Smart girl wanted to carry bricks off moulding table.
 Maddiston Brickworks.

 Below – 1896 – Maddiston Brickworks.